Creating a Strategy for Divorce

 - Does your spouse have a business, retirement account or other high-value asset that he or she will want to keep?

 - Will your spouse be anxious to complete the process, or will he or she be willing to go through litigation?

 - Are you concerned that your spouse might take your children?

 - Are you concerned that your spouse is hiding income?

 - Could your spouse attempt to waste or conceal assets during your divorce?

 - Will your spouse commit to informal resolution procedures, or could he or she suddenly decide to go to court?

 - Will your spouse act out of emotion or be willing to acknowledge the legal parameters for getting a divorce?

-Schedule a Free Divorce Planning Consultation in Grand Rapids, MI
+Schedule a Free Divorce Planning Consultation with Our Experienced Grand Rapids Divorce Lawyers

 If you are ready to talk about your divorce strategy, we invite you to contact us for a free initial divorce planning consultation.
 To speak with an attorney at our Grand Rapids family law offices, please call 616-285-0808 or request an appointment online now.